 Ready to boost your water aerobic classes with a pair of water dumbbells?
 Here’s a quick breakdown of why they are so effective, as well as a list of the best water and aquatic dumbbells for working out in the pool.

 Water aerobics is a low impact and vigorous way to get a workout under your belt.

-Although all you truly need is a swim-suit to hop into the water, there are some effective piece of water exercise equipment that you can use to boost the efficacy and enjoyment of your workouts.
+Although all you truly need is a swim-suit to hop into the water, there is some effective piece of water exercise equipment that you can use to boost the efficacy and enjoyment of your workouts.

 How water dumbbells can help you rock out in the water

-Water dumbbells provide a surprising contradiction when you compare them against their land-based counter-parts.
+Water dumbbells provide a surprising contradiction when you compare them against their land-based counterparts.
 While they all generally take the same shape, water dumbbells are typically made of a quick-drying EVA foam that is super light.